Makena-Wambui/alx-system_engineering-devops/0x06-regular_expressions/README.md

 [w, x, y]{5}- any of these characters appearing  5 times .{2, 6} -any character that appears at least twice and at most 6 times hb{0,1}tn -> h, b appears 0 and at most once, t, n

+Kleene plus: one or more of the characters it follows Kleene star: 0 or more of the characters it follows

+n+ : 1 or more ns
+[abc]* 0 or more of a, or b or c